Skip to main content

 Founder and CEO, Revlence

 Customer value is not a feeling.
-It is an economic fact: the revenue a customer relationship generates over time, net of the cost to serve it.
+It is an economic fact: the revenue a customer relationship generates, net of the cost to serve it.
 Australian enterprises know this.
 Ask any CFO or Chief Customer Officer what a customer is worth and they will describe it in economic terms.
 Retention, tenure, balances, product depth, profitability.

-Then look at what reaches the board.
-NPS.
-Active customer growth.
-Complaint volumes.
-Metrics that describe the customer relationship but cannot quantify it.
+But that understanding has not yet reached the metrics that govern decisions.
+What reaches the board is NPS, active customer growth, and complaint volumes: metrics that describe the customer relationship but cannot quantify it.
 The gap between how value is understood and what gets reported is not incidental.
 It reflects a structural condition in which the measures available to leadership are insufficient to build a financial case for CX investment.
-The argument for meaningful resource allocation cannot be won on sentiment alone.

 • How many customers are acquired